biqar/puzzle-solver/README.md

-# Game Solver (by using problem solving techniques)
+# Puzzle Solver (by using problem solving techniques)

 ### Project goal